KoRnZYSIEK/CDP/README.md

 The job in jenkins inside `Continuous Delivery Pipeline` will be created for master branch and run.

-After the (hopefully) successful run you can check the branch detection and how the tests work.
-Go into the `./git/` path and run:
+After the (hopefully) successful run you can check how the branch detection and the selenium tests work.
+Go into the `./git/` path and create a new branch by running:

 `git checkout -b BranchName`